mactul/curl/COMPILING.md

-To link OpenSSL with quiceh, you have to link both with boringssl.
+To link with quiceh, you have to link both curl and quiceh with boringssl.
 To do so, the ideal is to compile boringssl in a separate directory

 ```sh